 A1.3.2.1 The Chairman of an SG should establish a Steering Committee composed of all Vice-Chairmen, WP Chairmen and their Vice-Chairmen, as well as the Chairmen of subgroups to assist in the organization of the work.

-A1.3.2.2 The SGs will normally set up WPs to study topics within their scope, and topics based on the Questions assigned to them, as well as topics in accordance with § A1.3.1.2 above.
-WPs are understood to exist over an undefined period to answer Questions and study the topics put before the SG.
-Each WP will study Questions and these topics, and will prepare draft Recommendations and other texts for consideration by the SG.
-To limit the resource impact on the BR, Member States, Sector Members, Associates and Academia3, an SG shall establish by consensus4 and maintain only the minimum number of WPs.
+A1.3.2.2 To facilitate their work, at the first meeting after RA in accordance with § A1.3.1.13bis above, the SGs shall normally set up their Working Party structure taking into consideration the topics within their scope, and topics based on the Questions assigned to them, as well as topics in accordance with § A1.3.1.2 above, and appoint the WP Chairmen and Vice-Chairmen (see §§ A1.3.1.4bis and A1.3.1.4ter).
+WPs are understood to exist over an undefined period to study Questions and the topics put before the SG and will prepare draft Recommendations and other texts for consideration by the SG.
+To limit the resource impact on the BR and ITU-R membership, , an SG shall establish by consensus4 and maintain only the minimum number of WPs.
 A1.3.2.3 An SG may also establish a minimum number of TGs, as necessary, to which it may assign the studies of those urgent issues and the preparation of those urgent Recommendations that cannot reasonably be carried out by a WP; appropriate liaison between the work of a TG and the WPs may be required.
 Given the urgent nature of the issues that need to be assigned to a TG, deadlines will be established for the completion of the work of a TG, and the TG will be disbanded upon completion of the assigned work.

+A1.3.2.3bis The appointment of Chairmen and Vice-Chairmen of TGs shall apply similar procedure as in § A.1.3.1.4bis and A1.3.1.4ter.

 A1.3.2.4 Establishment of a TG shall be an action taken by an SG during its meeting and shall be the subject of a Decision.
 For each TG, the SG shall prepare a text listing:

 a) the specific matters to be studied within the Question or topic assigned and the subject of the documentation to be prepared;